Skip to main content

 Make your home work for you at every stage of life.
-From simple grab bar blocking to full wheelchair-accessible renovations with curbless showers and widened doorways—modifications that look stylish, not medical.
+From Moen grab bars with 2x6 backing to full wheelchair-accessible renovations — curbless shower pans, Kohler comfort-height toilets, 36-inch doorways, and lever handles replacing knobs.
+ADA-benchmark-trained modifications that look stylish, not medical.

 Signs You Need Aging-in-Place Modifications